Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Proofs of the main results

 Up to this point our reasoning has followed closely the proof of multiplicity results in \cite[Sec.\ 6]{GG:LS}.
 The rest of the argument is new and different and critically relies on Theorem \ref{thm:Orbits}, Corollary \ref{cor:SH} and Lemma \ref{lemma:chieq-it} precisely describing the behavior of the equivariant Euler characteristic $\chieq$ under admissible iterations.

 \emph{Step 2: The orbit $x_0=x$.} To establish \eqref{eq:spot}, we start with $j=0$, i.e., $x_0=x$, and $k=k_0-1$.
 Then $k$ is admissible and odd due to our choice of $N$.
 Thus

 Here in the first equality we used Lemma \ref{lemma:chieq-it}.
-The second inequality follows from the fact that $\COH(x)$ is concentrated in degree $n+1$ by Corollary \ref{cor:SH}.
+The second equality follows from the fact that $\COH(x;\Q)$ is concentrated in degree $n+1$ by Corollary \ref{cor:SH}.
 As a consequence, $x^k\in\PP$.
 We will need the following observation.

 \begin{Lemma} Let $x$ and $k$ be as above. \begin{itemize} \item[\reflb{LIE1}{\rm{(D1)}}] Then

 if $x$ is totally degenerate.
 (In fact, this is true for all $k\in\N$.)

 \item[\reflb{LIE2}{\rm{(D2)}}] When $x$ is not totally degenerate, let $\Psi$ be the non-degenerate part of $x$.
 Then